dojo/docs/dojox/form/RangeSlider.rst

 Introduction
 ============

 The RangeSlider differs from the `dijit.form.Slider <dijit/form/Slider>`_ by providing two handles that allow you to select a range of values across the scale.
+There is the **dojox.form.HorizontalRangeSlider** and the **dojox.form.VerticalRangeSlider** which provide a horizontal and vertical version respectively.

 =====